 Resilient Future for Coastal Communities Report

 This new report was released in October 2020.
 It highlights 30 federal policy recommendations for making coastal communities more resilient.
 It was developed from Congressional briefings involving coastal resilience experts across the nation.
 The report is available for free online.
-It is designed to be a usable resource for Congress, federal agencies, and the public interested in learning more about federal policy needs around coastal resilience.
+It is designed to be a useable resource for Congress, federal agencies, and the public interested in learning more about federal policy needs around coastal resilience.
 The report is organized into six major sections—Community at the Forefront, Land Use and Development, Cultural Heritage, Climate Adaptation and Resilience Data, Disaster Preparedness, and Financing Adaptation and Resilience.

 November 2020